azuredevcollege/aidevcollege/day2/Formrecognizer/Formrecognizer.md

 The Form Recognizer [invoice model](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/concept-invoice?view=form-recog-3.0.0) combines powerful OCR capabilities with invoice understanding models to analyze and extract key fields and line items from sales invoices.
 Invoices can be of various formats and quality including phone-captured images, scanned documents, and digital PDFs.
 The Form Recognizer invoice model combines powerful OCR capabilities with invoice understanding models to analyze and extract key fields and line items.

 You can reuse the Jupyter notebook created on day one of the AI College for Developers.
 First of all, create a new `Python 3.8 - AzureML` notebook in your Jupyter notebook.
+For this challenge, we will be using Form Recognizer's Python SDK.

 In the first cell, install the Form Recognizer SDK:
 ```bash